Skip to content

 Click to show Probability of Specific Gender Distribution in Offspring example problem

-A woman has eight (8) children, what is the probability that she has exactly six (6) boys and two (2) girls?
+A woman has six (6) children, what is the probability that she has exactly two (2) boys and four (4) girls?